 Adaptation trigger examples:

-- Engagement alerts: flagging when training completion drops.
+- Engagement alerts: Flagging when training completion drops.

-- Feedback responses: prompting communication reviews after negative feedback.
+- Feedback responses: Prompting communication reviews after negative feedback.

-- Workload rebalancing: suggesting resource shifts when teams are overwhelmed.
+- Workload rebalancing: Suggesting resource shifts when teams are overwhelmed.

-- Milestone adjustments: recommending timeline changes based on progress.
+- Milestone adjustments: Recommending timeline changes based on progress.

 Moving beyond static documents